-Also attach any of the following documents that have applied to your situation over the last three years:
+Also attach any of these documents that have applied to you during the last three years:

-- If you've been self-employed, a copy of the following for the three most recent tax years:
+- If you've been self-employed, for the three most recent tax years, a copy of:

 - the financial statements for your business or professional practice (other than a partnership), and